VOLTTRON/volttron/docs/source/core_services/drivers/driver_configuration/fake-driver.rst

 .. _Fake-Driver:
 Fake Device Driver Configuration
 --------------------------------
-This driver does not connect to any actual device and instead produces random and or pre-configured values.
+This driver does not connect to any actual device and instead produces pre-configured values.

 driver_config
 *************